sasaki77/zabbix-epics-py/README.md

 ## Usage

 Before using this program, you should create hosts and items in Zabbix.
-Type of item must be set to Zabbix trapper.
+Type of the items must be set to Zabbix trapper.

-Below is simple example usage.
+Below is a simple example usage.
-Values of `TEST:PV` are sent to Zabbix server at 30 sec intervals and metrics are stored to `zabbix-epics-py-test.item` key of `dummyHost`.
+Values of `TEST:PV` are sent to a Zabbix server at 30 sec intervals and metrics are stored to `zabbix-epics-py-test.item` key of `dummyHost`.

 ```python
 >>> from zbxepics import ZabbixSenderCA